Surrey Training Hub logo

 • Utilise complex decision making to inform diagnosis, investigation, and treatments within a broad scope of practice.

-• Actively take a personalised and population centred approach to enable shared decision making with the patient.
+• Actively take a personalised and population-centred approach to enable shared decision making with the patient.

 Registrable Qualification